SuperKam91/bnn/README.md

 - Now turning attention to all the 2-node architectures, the correlation still exists, with clear modes corresponding to tanh no stochastic hyperparams, ReLU no stochastic hyperparams, and the tanh stochastic hyperparam systems.
 The symmetries are still present, but the peaks/troughs/plateaus (if they exist) are convoluted.
 4- and 8-node architectures show similar stories.

 - Looking at systems grouped together by how many hidden layers they contain (1, 2, 3 or 4), the correlations exist, but there seems to be mainly two modes of separation: non-stochastic hyperparams vs stochastic hyperparams.
 For one layer, all but the (8) systems show good peaks/troughs.
 Similar can be said for the 2, 3, and 4 layer systems, but the peak/trough relation is weaker.

+- For the combined network results, overall data shows same three modes as individual runs

+- For all of the combinations considered, Z-test set performance trends were very similar to the results of the networks which these combined runs comprised of.
+Combined log evidences often laid in middle of values which individual ones had (makes sense of course).
+Test set performance was also very similar on average.
+Note however the lowest test loss was a combined run (all networks combined), but the average test loss of the combined networks was higher than the individual runs.
+Latter may be due to a lot of models having significantly larger evidences than others, making such a model averaging (by Z) strongly dependent on these particular models.

 # other stuff